 And 16 Months Later…

-“Lady L.” arrived and Mr. A still wasn’t sleeping well.
-It was an entirely new experience altogether and in a way she felt a little vindicated as a parent.
-This sweet little girl would lie down and was content and able to drift off to sleep.
+Lauren arrived, and Andrew still wasn’t sleeping well.
+It was an entirely new experience altogether, and Mary felt a little vindicated that she wasn’t a complete failure as a parent.
+This sweet little girl would lie down contently and able to drift off to sleep.
 A completely different experience.
+They were the same parents but the result was so different.
+Lauren didn’t have reflux.

 3 Under 3 (and an international move)!Yes, We’re A Little Crazy!

-When “Princess G.” arrived, she was only about an hour old when Mary easily spotted the signs of reflux in this tiny newborn… and her initial instinct was right.
+When Grace arrived, she was only about an hour old when Mary easily spotted the signs of reflux in this tiny newborn… and despite medical officials saying they weren’t sure, her initial instinct was right.
 This time Mary was prepared with tools and techniques to increase comfort and improve sleep.
 If only she had those tools with baby #1!
-Her studies as a sleep consultant and extra interest in finding anything that helps babies struggling with reflux, gave her a toolbox to use to help and it made a huge difference.
+Her studies as a sleep consultant and extra interest in finding anything that helps babies struggling with reflux gave her a toolbox of techniques to help and what a difference it made!

 These little lambs are now aged 5, 4, and 2 and present a whole new set of parenting challenges now!